-Just like your body you need to exercise to keep fit.
+Just like your body, you need to exercise to keep it fit.
 So if you want your brain to be fit so that it can produce ideas and words that help you express yourself in writing you should exercise it too.

 You don't have to do it for hours.
-Half an hour is enough to get the creative juice flowing.
+Half an hour daily is enough to get the creative juice flowing.
 That is why keeping a journal helps.
-You can also keep an online journal or better known as blogging to accomplish that.
+You can also keep an online journal which is better known as blogging to accomplish that.

-Some writers find that when they are about to get down to writing ideas are sparse and scarce.
-But whenever they are busy ideas upon ideas just keep coming.
+Some writers find that when they are about to get down to writing, ideas are sparse and scarce.
+But whenever they are busy, ideas upon ideas just keep coming in.
 Sometimes the inflow of ideas is so rapid that you have to grab a pen and quickly jot down the ideas before they vanish into thin air.

-At times when you are just about to fall asleep in the middle of the night, you are struck by an inspiration.
-When this happens your mind refuse to shut down when it has so many ideas swirling around in your head at such inconvenient hours.
+At times when you are just about to fall asleep in the middle of the night, you are suddenly struck by an inspiration.
+When this happens your mind refuses to shut down as it has so many ideas swirling around in your head at such inconvenient hours.
 For fear of losing those brilliant ideas, you should force yourself to get up, grab a pen and a notepad and quickly jot down whatever ideas come your way before they escape.

 Make no mistake.
-Once those ideas knocked on your brain, they are not going to stay there for a visit.
+Once those ideas have knocked on your head, they are not going to stay there for a visit.
 They are there only to greet hello.
-If you take too long to open the door, they will just leave.
+If you take too long to open the door, they will just up and leave.